dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.1b1

+### A stored message never reached the display
+`text.set_value` resolved what was typed against `module.messages` and then triggered the match by its id (`comm.send_message` -> `1E 11 03`).
+Measured
+against hub 3.5.8 on the bench and confirmed by a second hub's log, that command is answered on the bus with `OK` while the hub logs `Meldung auf Zeit setzen noch nicht implementiert` and passes nothing to the module -- with `tim=15` as the library sends it, and with `tim=0` as well, where the hub does resolve the id to its text first and then aborts in the same routine.

+There is no second opcode to reach for: `1E 11 02` and `1E 11 04` answer
+`Unknown API data command: 30 17 2/4`, and `1E 11 03` with a one-byte data
+length (id only, no time byte) makes the hub drop the connection.
+What the hub does carry out is `1E 11 01` (set display text) and `1E 11 00` (clear).

+So `HbtnDisplayText.async_set_value` keeps the resolution and sends the *resolved text* through `send_message_text`.
+That is not a workaround around the
+model: the hub's own id branch resolves the message to exactly this text before handing it on, so the only thing that moves is where the lookup happens.
+The visible difference is the display time -- text stands until it is overwritten or cleared, instead of timing out after 15 seconds.

+`HbtnComm.send_message` and `client.send_message` stay as they are.
+When the hub implements the routine, the id path is one line away again, and a later "show message for a time" action would want exactly that call with the duration as its parameter.

+The notify target and both message actions route through `async_show_on_display` into this entity, so they are fixed by the same line.
+Three tests in `test_text.py` moved from "which command was sent" to "what text was sent".

+### Displayed message carries the message icon
+`text.message` used the `text` domain default (`mdi:form-textbox`) while the `notify` target beside it showed `mdi:message`; two entities for the same thing looked unrelated in a list. `icons.json` now pins `mdi:message` on the text entity.

 ## v3.4.0

 Stable for the 3.4.0b1-b3 line.
 Two further fixes on top of b3.